ArtistSaihaan/ArrayRPG-Beta-Godot/README.md

 Note: This is in beta stage.
 Full version will have many features than this (probably on 1st August)

 Maybe in full version:
 Doors to change scenes
 Custom Weapon: Only weapon in beta is fist which has damage of 10 hearts.
 You could change the model, properties etc.
 Shop
 Better GUI
+Mob Loot
+Animations

 Wiki is Up but not fully written right now